-The Cruising Association welcomes Government's response to Lobster Pot campaign - YBW
+The Cruising Association welcomes Scottish Government's response to Lobster Pot campaign - YBW

+The Cruising Association (CA) has welcomed the news that the Scottish Government has decided to take steps towards the better marking of creel/lobster pots and towards making unlicensed fishermen more identifiable.

-The Cruising Association's campaign and petition have been set up to highlight the dangers of entanglement in unmarked lobster pots and static fishing gear
+The campaign was set up to highlight the danger to small boats of entanglement in unmarked lobster pots and static fishing gearin UK waters.

+When the CA RATS (Regulations and Technical Services) Committee submitted its comments during their ‘Gear Conflict’ consultation in 2016/7 RATS said: “We believe that marker buoys and floats not only reduce accidental gear conflict but also have a role to play in reducing accidental entanglement of propeller shafts and rudders of non-fishing vessels such as cruising yachts and other recreational craft.
+The size of the buoy is significant not only for visual identification at a sufficient distance to take avoiding action, but also in providing sufficient buoyancy to maximise deflection should there be contact with a passing vessel.”

+Marine Scotland has responded to the consultation saying: “It is clear that some fishermen are marking gear using inappropriate equipment that result in poor visibility and/or poorly secured marking equipment.
+Marine Scotland will therefore introduce regulations which will ban the use of equipment not manufactured for the purpose of marking fishing gear.
+This will outlaw the use of objects such as plastic milk cartons and netted footballs.”

 The Cruising Association (CA) has welcomed the Government’s response to their Lobster Pot campaign.

-The campaign was set up to highlight the danger to small boats of entanglement in unmarked lobster pots and static fishing gear in UK waters.
+The campaign was set up to highlight the danger to small boats of entanglement in unmarked lobster pots and static fishing gearin UK waters.

 The CA asked members of the boating community to sign the ‘Lobster Pots and Small Craft Safety – time to change the rules!’ petition, which closed recently with 10,770 signatures.